 GUIDE TABLE OF CONTENTS

-Because of the current global situation, travel guidelines change almost everyday.
+Because of the current global situation, Phuket travel guidelines can change almost everyday.
 Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Phuket, be sure to check the Flatten the Curve website for information on travel restrictions to Thailand.
 If you do decide to visit Phuket, then you may want to seriously consider getting travel medical insurance.

 PHUKET AT A GLANCE